 Concerns / benefits: Overall, the proposed use of very tall buildings (upto 8-storeys high), ribbon development along a ‘spine’ access road, a lack of provision of schools and other amenities, and concerns over the sustainability of the transport offered, all means there is nothing inspiring in the proposed scheme to make it unique, sustainable, or as a substantial asset for all citizens of York.
 Any benefits are likely to be for the National Railway Museum due to its expansion and use of Leeman Road, which would likely boost tourism to the city, but at an unacceptable cost to York residents in terms of more road congestion through the site and poor place-making for the York Central community.

 York Civic Trust’s response: Object

 Application Address: York Cemetery Trust Kiosk, York Cemetery, Cemetery Road, York, YO10 5AJ

-Proposal: Single storey extension to form visitors centre with associated facilities and tool store
+Proposal: Single storey extension and alterations to building to form volunteers centre with associated facilities and tool store (resubmission).

 Importance: York Cemetery dates from 1837.
 It was designed as a garden cemetery by James Piggott Pritchett, an architect with a long-established connection with York (including the façade of the York Assembly Rooms and The Savings Bank on St Helen’s Square).
 It is a Grade II* Listed landscape and is one of only two privately owned Victorian Cemeteries in the UK.

-Opportunities: To improve the street presence of the cemetery, especially if the concrete garage / shed was to be removed.
+Opportunities: To improve the street presence of the cemetery, especially if the concrete garage / shed at the front of the site was to be removed.